|Page 1 of 2|

 Ready for kids inline skates?

-Yes, inline skates can be used by small kids, however, be aware that inline skates are less stable at slow speeds than classic roller skates.
-As soon as you gain a bit more speed, they will, as a minimum, become equally as stable as roller skates - the least.
+Yes, inline skates can even be used by small kids, however, be aware that inline skates are less stable at slow speeds than classic roller skates.
+As soon as you gain a bit more speed, they will, as a minimum, become equally as stable as roller skates.
 Therefore, your kid might just need a little help in the beginning until he/she has gotten a hang of the new skates and found the right balance.
-The boots of inline skates, in turn, generally provide more support to the foot and ankle than quad skates.
+The boots of kids rollerblades, in turn, generally provide more support to the foot and ankle than quad skates.

 Smaller wheels for small children